Chris Conley (American football): College

 Conley arrived at Georgia a semester early in January 2011 and played four years under head coach Mark Richt before graduating and entering the 2015 NFL draft.
-He finished his freshman season with 16 receptions for 288 receiving yards and two touchdown receptions in 11 games.
-In 2012, Conley had 20 receptions for 342 yards and six touchdowns in 14 games.
-He returned for his junior season in 2013 and caught a career-high 45 passes for 651 receiving yards and was limited to four touchdown receptions in 11 games.
-His final year at Georgia was in 2014, where he finished with 36 receptions for 657 receiving yards and a career-high eight touchdown receptions.
+He finished his freshman season with 16 receptions for 288 yards and two touchdowns in 11 games.
+As a sophomore in 2012, Conley had 20 receptions for 342 yards and six touchdowns in 14 games.
+As a junior in 2013, Conley caught a career-high 45 passes for 651 yards and four touchdowns in 11 games.
+As a senior in 2014, Conley finished with 36 receptions for 657 yards and a career-high eight touchdowns.